Beng-brown/the-greenbank-pub/README.md

 ## User Story Summary

-Overal this website is easily navigated for both the first time and multiple visitors.
+Overall this website is easily navigated for both the first time and multiple visitors.
 With clear and obvious links taking the user directly to were they need to go.
 Or a slightly more meandering route for the first time visitor who would be looking for more information about the establishment.

 The client goals were to make this stand out as a friendly hospitality venue, through the use and placement of images, logos and text this has been achieved.
 With several links and prompts throughout the page urging the user to continue and view our menus followed by the booking page. increasing traffic and hopefully bookings.